-32.1020 Summary court-martial; jurisdiction; objection by accused; sentences.
+32.1020 Summary court-martial; jurisdiction; objection by accused; powers of punishment.

-- Sec.
-20. (1) A summary court-martial has jurisdiction to try a person subject to this code, except an officer, for an offense made punishable by this code. - (2) A person shall not be tried by a summary court-martial if, before trial, the person objects to a summary court-martial.
-If objection to trial by summary court-martial is made by an accused, trial may be ordered by special or general court-martial, as appropriate. - (3) A summary court-martial may sentence a person to a fine of not more than \$25.00 for a single offense, to forfeiture of pay and allowances of not more than \$25.00 for a single offense, to reduction of an enlisted member to an inferior grade, or to a combination of these punishments.
+- (1) A summary court-martial has jurisdiction to try an individual subject to this code, except an officer or a cadet, for an offense made punishable by this code. - (2) An individual must not be tried by a summary court-martial if, before trial, the individual objects to a summary court-martial.
+If objection to trial by summary court-martial is made by an accused, trial may be ordered by special or general court-martial, as appropriate. - (3) A summary court-martial may adjudge the same punishments as a general court-martial except that the summary court-martial may not adjudge the punishments of dismissal, dishonorable discharge or bad conduct discharge, confinement for more than 25 days, a fine of more than \$500.00, or forfeiture of more than 2/3 of 1 month's pay.